September 2008

 We zoomed along towads the South Australian/New South Wales border, where David White and Joanne van Hoof joined us for the last 10 kilometres.

-We hit the border town of Cockburn to finsih off 35 kms and get a nice rest.
+We hit the border town of Cockburn to finish off 35 kms and get a nice rest.

 Bikes take a rest at Cockburn